 - HS (Harmonized System) code: If you wish to sell this product overseas, you will need to enter a harmonized system code.
 By doing this, the appropriate tariffs will be applied for the customer’s order.

 - Fulfillment Service: If you are not using a fulfillment service, you can just select Shopify.
 However, if you have a fulfillment service, you can add one by going to Settings (from your Shopify Admin) → Shipping.
 Then, scroll down until you see Custom Order Fulfillment and click on Add Fulfillment Service.

 Step 8: Enter Variants.

 You can create up to one hundred variants that will allow you to sell different combinations to your customers.
 Also, you can create up to three different options of the same product.
 For example, the product can have different attributes: sizes, colors, and weight.
 Then, you are allowed up to one hundred different combinations among the different sizes, colors, and weight.

 To have more than one hundred variants, you will need to look into third-party applications.
 We’d suggest you use our app, Infinite Options, which is the most popular product option app on Shopify.
 It can extend your options infinitely.
-(Get a free month here!)
+(Get 14 days free here!)

 Step 9: Create a Search Engine Listing Preview.